3 Data visualisation

 stat_count() is documented on the same page as

 geom_bar(), and if you scroll down you can find a section called “Computed variables”.
-That tells that it computes two new variables:
+That describes how it computes two new variables:

 You can generally use geoms and stats interchangeably.
 For example, you can recreate the previous plot using